top of page

 Jet Set Radio Dreamcast prototype Tree Removed.png

-These 3 trees have been removed from the JP version and are only in E3
+These 3 trees were removed from the JP version and are only in E3.

 Jet Grind Radio E3 Dreamcast Crane.png